patrpok/ostrajava-vigenere/README.md

 # Vigenère ciphre encoder

-Script for encoding message using [Vigenèr ciphre](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) written in [OSTRAJava](https://github.com/tkohout/OSTRAJava) programming laguage which is inspired by Silesian dialect used mostly by coal miners.
+Script for encoding messages using [Vigenèr ciphre](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) written in [OSTRAJava](https://github.com/tkohout/OSTRAJava) programming laguage which is inspired by Silesian dialect used mostly by coal miners.

 ### Running the script